metamn/mr-ui/src/basics/TypographyClassic/Rules.md

 Or if screen size < 16lem get display an image of 320px width; on the next level an image of 640px which takes the full two columns; on the next level perhaps an image of 640px width and a text with 320px width; ... and so on;

 In any ways the nature of the content, the capabilities of the content defines the approach, not vice versa.

+## Can't change `line-height`

+See the code in example breaks the grid.
+What if a heading spans multiple lines and the line-height has to be reduced?